Kankana1012/Empathetic_AI_Assistant_SLM_RAG/README.md

 This project demonstrates an end-to-end Generative AI pipeline including data preprocessing, semantic retrieval, model fine-tuning, response generation, and comprehensive evaluation using multiple NLP metrics.

+> ⚠️ **Disclaimer:** This is a research prototype built for educational and academic purposes.
+It is **not** a substitute for professional mental health care and is **not** designed to handle crisis situations or emergencies.
+If you or someone you know is in distress, please contact a licensed professional or local emergency services.

 ---
 # ✨ Key Highlights